 From the mid 1970’s through the mid 1990’s Grandmaster Lee has served honorably in many distinguished positions and taught both the Korean and U.S. Military forces in specialized combat techniques.
-As Tae Kwon Do has evolved over the years into an International Olympic sport Grandmaster Lee has continued to focus his training on the traditional nature of Korean mixed martial arts by incorporating Tae Kwon Do, Judo, Jujitsu, and Muay Thai Kickboxing into his students training.
+As Taekwondo has evolved over the years into an International Olympic sport Grandmaster Lee has continued to focus his training on the traditional nature of Korean mixed martial arts by incorporating Tang Soo Do, Taekwondo, Judo, Jujitsu, and Muay Thai Kickboxing into his students training.